MagnusThome/RejsaRubberTrac/pcb/README.md

 Yeah, straight.
 <img src="images/daughterboards/03.jpg">

-Mount the power switch.
+# Power switch

 Note: if you don't mount a switch everything will by default be switched on.
 No need for any jumpers to turn the board on.
 <img src="images/daughterboards/04.jpg">

+# Jumper pin headers

-Now mount the 4x2 pin headers for the jumpers which set wheel position (left front, right rear...) and mirror outside/inside edge of the tire.
+Mount the 4x2 pin headers for the jumpers which set wheel position (left front, right rear...) and mirror outside/inside edge of the tire.
+<img src="images/daughterboards/05.jpg">

+# Pin headers to cpu/bluetooth board

-Also mount the two long pin headers for the cpu/bluetooth board (in the left of the picture).
+Mount the two long pin headers connecting to the cpu/bluetooth board (to the left in the picture above).
 Note: you don't have to solder all pins if you don't want, there are markings on the board showing what pins you have to solder.
-<img src="images/daughterboards/05.jpg">

 Solder on the cpu/bluetooth board.
 Again, not all pins needs to be soldered but if you're unsure, solder all.
 <img src="images/daughterboards/06.jpg">